-In the semester final examination if the difference of marks in any course is more than 20%, the script will be evaluated by a third examiner.
-The final marks obtained will be averaged of the nearest two marks, or third examiners marks if the difference between his/her marks and the two other examiner's marks are the same.
+In the semester final examination if the difference of final exam marks in any course is more than 20% (out of 70), the script will be evaluated by a third examiner.
+The final marks obtained will be average of the third examiner's marks and the nearest examiner's marks.